midstar/homeassistant_tuya_with_bht-002_support/README.md

 ### Step 5 - Upload the custom component

 Put the modified tuya directory in the config/custom_components directory.
-You need to create custom_components directory unless you already have it.
+You need to create a custom_components directory unless you already have it.

 ```
 scp -R tuya/ root@192.168.1.103:/root/config/custom_components/
 ```

-Note that "root/config/custom_componens" is the correct directoy for Home Assistant OS.
+Note that "root/config/custom_componens" is the correct directory for Home Assistant OS.
-Other directories applies to other installation types.
+Other directories apply to other installation types.
 Also "root" user might be different in your system.
 Of course you need to modify the IP address to your Home Assistant IP.

 ### Step 6 - Configure the Tuya custom component